NASTOV03/InsightIQ_AI-Agent_4-bit-coders/README.md

 ```

 ## **📝 Contributing**
 Suggestions and forks are welcome!
-Want to add calorie tracking, goal monitoring, or calendar scheduling?
 Feel free to contribute!

 ---